 Resident students are expected to grow in maturity and avoid immature and inappropriate behaviors.
-While other fines or consequences may be imposed as deemed necessary by appropriate college personnel, the following should be carefully noted (see violation chart below):
+While other fines or consequences may be imposed as deemed necessary by appropriate college personnel, the following should be carefully noted:

 Students receiving fines must pay them within one week of notice, unless otherwise noted.
-If a student is unable to pay the fine, arrangements may be made with the residence hall supervisor or the dean of students office to perform hours of work as payment.
+If a student is unable to pay the fine, arrangements may be made with the residence hall supervisor or the Dean of Students office to perform hours of work as payment.
 Such work must also be completed within one week.
 If a student fails to pay the fine or perform the work within the allotted time, the amount of the fine will be increased by \$10 and it will be charged to the student's billing account.